 - If you’re a practitioner what feedback do you get from your clients/patients about low GABA vs low serotonin?

 As I mention above I would love to see follow-on research showing that sublingual GABA supplements can actually shift this.
-I’ll be reaching out to the study authors sharing what we see clinically so your feedback is valuable and appreciated.
+Sharing what we see clinically will be very helpful so your feedback is valuable and appreciated.